bbaserdem/FoamAI/docs_staging/tests_README.md

 Tests require:
 - OpenFOAM installation (for solver tests)
 - ParaView installation (for visualization tests)
-- All project dependencies installed via `uv sync`
+- All project dependencies installed via `uv sync --group test`

+For complete testing setup and workflows, see the [Contributing Guide](Contributing.md#testing-infrastructure).